Customs implications of trade with Northern Ireland

-- avoiding a hard border, including any physical infrastructure, or related checks and controls, between Ireland and Northern Ireland
+- avoiding a hard border, including any physical infrastructure or related checks and controls, between Ireland and Northern Ireland

 - safeguarding the all-island economy and the Good Friday (Belfast) Agreement.

-Implementation of the revised Protocol on Ireland and Northern Ireland
+Implementation of the Protocol

-Under the Revised Protocol on Ireland and Northern Ireland, Northern Ireland:
+Under the Protocol, Northern Ireland:

 - legally remains part of the customs territory of the UK